krisztian-hofstadter-tedor/hydeout/_posts/2018-09-24-imaginary-soundscape-poetry-to-music.md

 -->

+First of all, why do we compose music?
+If we compose music because something inspired us, what is the difference between the inspiration being another piece of music, a painting or literature for instance poetry?

 ![](/../assets/img/tedor-krisztian-hofstadter-imagination.jpg)

-## how to compose an imaginary soundscape?

-Let's start with an exercise.
+Let's start with an exercise:

 1. Read all haikus below.
 2. Listen to the compositions.